dwcaress/MB-System/src/gsf/README.md

 needs to be the same on every system because four byte insigned integers are always used for the scaled storage.
 The value of ULONG_MAX varies amongst operating system implementations.

-Starting with release 5.7.6beta4, command `mbformat -F121` outputs the version of the GSF library embedded in MB-System as a part of the format description.

 ## Updating the source files to be consistent with the rest of the repository